RCElectronic/PSExcel/README.md

 TeacherSchedule.py -

 This converts the Power School master list to a two semester Excel workbook.
-Teachers are listed alphabetically on left, with room then course in a 5 block layout.
+Teachers are listed alphabetically on left, with room then course in a 7 teaching block layout.

 1. Open a new text file.
 2. In PowerScheduler, you need to manually select and copy the report data, open and save it in the text file.